sympy/sympy_doc/README.md

 Also, you need to update the redirect in `index.py`.
 Just edit the file and change the version number.

-Finally, you need to update the `latest` page.
+Finally, you need to make sure the url with the latest version redirects to `latest`.
 This is easy.
 Just run `./generate_redirects.py 0.7.3 latest`, and commit the changes.

 ## Pull requests